-- High in cysteine, an amino acid that enhances glutathione levels and has been linked to performance improvements*
+- High in cysteine, an amino acid that increases glutathione levels and is linked to performance improvements*

 - Great source of branched-chain amino acids needed for muscle repair*

-- Nighttime consumption – clinically studied to help modulate stress, improve morning alertness, and support memory*
+- Nighttime consumption – clinically studied to help moderate stress, improve morning alertness, and support memory*